GoogleCloudPlatform/terraform-google-enterprise-genai/examples/genai-rag-multimodal/README.md

 When running the Notebook, you will reach a step that downloads an example PDF file from a bucket, you need to add the egress rule below on the VPC-SC perimeter to allow the operation.
 You can do this by adding this rule to `egress_rule` variable on `gcp-networks/envs/development/development.auto.tfvars` on the development branch.

+> NOTE: If you are deploying this example on top of an existing foundation instance, the variable name might be `egress_policies`.

 ```terraform
 {
   "from" = {